 Not planning a trip around the world with kids?
 Don’t worry – we think these tips are just as relevant for families setting off on their annual vacation as they are for those planning a longer trip.
 Read on for our best 20 tips on how to travel the world with kids.

 I’ll let you in on a little secret we learned on our family gap year – there are no “best places to travel with kids”.
-We traveled through first, second and third world countries with our kids.
+We traveled through first, second and third world countries with our kids and loved them all.

 Every country offers unique cultural experiences and landscapes.
 Don’t limit yourself to first world countries in the belief it will be safer/better/easier.
-Everywhere is possible with kids.
+Most places are possible with kids.

 If you want to travel the world with kids, our best tip is to choose the countries and places that offer the travel experience you are looking for as a family.